 Enter CamCard, a business card scanner and contacts manager that allows users to easily scan in business cards with the app intelligently creating contacts with the card's details.
 The app also has the ability to add notes and reminders, contact updates, the ability to look up company news and more.
 In addition, users can exchange e-cards and sync card data across multiple devices through the cloud.

-CamCard is free, but paying for a subscription removes ads and any limits on the number of cards you can scan.
+CamCard is free, but paying for a subscription removes ads and any limits on the number of cards you can scan at the rare of $46.99/year.

 11. Contact Pics Adder